What is the Initial Certification Program?

 - The complete Policies and Procedures for the College of Education may be found online in the Teacher Education Handbook.
 This includes GPA requirements, Teacher Education Admission requirements and field experience requirements.

-- Test requirements for initial certification students include: Prior September 1, 2006 the Praxis I Reading, Writing, and Math exams (total 526); after September 1, 2006 passing scores on the GACE basic skills exams, or exemption scores (total 1000/SAT critical reading/verbal and math; total 43/ACT English and math; total 1030/GRE verbal and quantitative) and passing scores on the GACE content assessment which are subject specific.
+- Test requirements for initial certification students include: Prior September 1, 2006 the Praxis I Reading, Writing, and Math exams (total 526); after September 1, 2006 passing scores on the GACE Program Admission Assessment, or exemption scores (total 1000/SAT critical reading/verbal and math; total 43/ACT English and math; total 1030/GRE verbal and quantitative).

 - Upper level Education classes require a 2.7 GPA.
 Check the Teacher Education Handbook for more information.